-- 150g pork mince
+- 150 g pork mince

-- 1 tbs sake
+- 1 tbsp sake

-- 1 tbs soy sauce
+- 1 tbsp soy sauce

-- 1 tbs tenmenjyan(Chinese sweet miso paste)
+- 1 tbsp tenmenjyan Chinese sweet miso paste

-- 1 egg noodles
+- 2 egg noodles

-- 1 tsp finely chopped Zasai (pickled mustard green)
+- 1 tsp finely chopped Zasai pickled mustard green

 - 1 tsp rice vinegar

-- 1 tbs soy sauce
+- 1 tbsp soy sauce

-- 1 tbs Chimajyan( sesame paste)
+- 1 tbsp Chimajyan sesame paste

 Cook the pork mince in a frying pan over medium heat.

 When the mince changes colour, add the sake, soy sauce, and tenmenjyan.

 Cook the mince further until the sauce thickens and all the mince is coated in sauce.

-- Turn the heat off and set aside.
+Turn the heat off and set aside.

 Chop the zasai finely and place in a noodle bowl.